 - (2) Each of Ms. Shive and Messrs.
-Griffin, Jackson, Lane and Solcher received an award of 740 restricted shares on May 1, 2023 under the Main Street Capital Corporation 2022 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on May 6, 2024, the day of the Annual Meeting since the prior day is not a business day, provided that the grantee has been in continuous service as a member of the Board through such date.
-These amounts represent the grant date fair value of the 2023 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
+Griffin, Jackson, Lane, Solcher and Foster received an award of 590 restricted shares on May 6, 2024 under the Main Street Capital Corporation 2022 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on May 5, 2025, the day of the Annual Meeting since the prior day is not a business day, provided that the grantee has been in continuous service as a member of the Board through such date.
+These amounts represent the grant date fair value of the 2024 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
 Dividends paid on restricted stock awards are reflected in the grant date fair value and, therefore, are not shown in the table.
 Pursuant to SEC rules, the amounts shown exclude the impact of any estimated forfeitures related to service-based vesting conditions.
 These amounts may not correspond to the actual value that will be recognized by our directors upon vesting.
 Each of Ms. Shive and Messrs.
-Griffin, Jackson, Lane and Solcher had 740 unvested shares of restricted stock outstanding as of December 31, 2023.
-Please see the discussion of the assumptions made in the valuation of these awards in Note J to the audited consolidated financial statements included in the annual report accompanying this proxy statement. - (3) Ms. Matthews resigned as a member of the Board and its committees effective March 20, 2023. - (4) Mr. Foster did not receive any compensation for serving as a member and chairman of the Board during 2023.
-He was, however, paid a salary of \$400,000, a bonus of \$500,000 and employer matching contributions under our 401(k) plan of \$14,850 for his services as senior advisor to the Company during 2023.
+Griffin, Jackson, Lane, Solcher and Foster had 590 unvested shares of restricted stock outstanding as of December 31, 2024.
+Please see the discussion of the assumptions made in the valuation of these awards in Note J to the audited consolidated financial statements included in the annual report accompanying this proxy statement. - (3) Mr. Foster transitioned from an employee of the Company and Chairman of the Board to a non-employee Chairman upon his re-election to the Board in May 2024.
+The compensation in the table above is for his service as non-employee Chairman for the one-year term beginning in May 2024.
+Prior to his re-election in May 2024, Mr. Foster did not receive any compensation for serving as a member and Chairman of the Board.
+He was, however, paid a salary of \$137,949 and employer matching contributions under our 401(k) plan of \$15,525 for his services as an employee of the Company during 2024 prior to his transition to non-employee Chairman of the Board in May 2024.

-The compensation for non-employee directors for 2023 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
-That cash compensation consisted of an annual retainer of \$190,000, and an additional \$42,500 retainer for the Lead Independent Director.
+The compensation for non-employee directors for 2024 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
+That cash compensation consisted of an annual retainer of \$200,000 and an additional \$45,000 retainer for the Lead Independent Director.
+Mr. Foster also received an additional \$180,000 retainer for his role as Chairman of the Board and for his participation as a non-employee member of our management team's investment committee.
 Non-employee directors do not receive fees based on meetings attended absent circumstances that require an exceptionally high number of meetings within an annual period.
 We also reimburse our non-employee directors for all reasonable expenses incurred in connection with their service on our Board.
-The chairpersons and members of our Board committees received additional annual retainers for 2023 as follows:
+The chairpersons and members of our Board committees received additional annual retainers for 2024 as follows:

-- the chairperson of the Audit Committee: \$32,500; - members of the Audit Committee other than the chairperson: \$15,000; - the chairperson of the Compensation Committee: \$20,000; - members of the Compensation Committee other than the chairperson: \$10,000; - the chairperson of the Nominating and Corporate Governance Committee: \$15,000; and - members of the Nominating and Corporate Governance Committee other than the chairperson: \$7,500.
+- the chairperson of the Audit Committee: \$37,500; - members of the Audit Committee other than the chairperson: \$17,500; - the chairperson of the Compensation Committee: \$25,000; - members of the Compensation Committee other than the chairperson: \$12,500; - the chairperson of the Nominating and Corporate Governance Committee: \$20,000; and - members of the Nominating and Corporate Governance Committee other than the chairperson: \$10,000.